Farfetch/rules-framework/README.md

 To understand how the Rules.Framework can be used in various business scenarios please check the [Documentation](#documentation).

-You can also check the test scenarios and samples available in the source-code.
+You can also check the testscenarios and samples available in the source-code.

 ## Features